Unlimited recordings + hardcover book

 A person holding a phone with the Remento prompt picking screen open

 Remento lets you use photos to inspire reflection as well as written prompts.
+Credit: Storyworth; Remento

-Comparing the final book
+Comparing the physical book

 On the left, a photo of the Storyworth hard-cover book.
 On the right, a photo of the Remento hard-cover book